transdigiware/blockchain/howto/ibp-console-build-network.md

 Perform the following steps from your console:

 1. Click the pending tile for `channel1` to launch the side panel.
 2. Select which peers you want to join to the channel.
-For purposes of this tutorial, click `Peer Org1`.
+For purposes of this tutorial, click the box next to `Peer Org1`.
+3. Leave the tab for **Make anchor peer** selected.
+It is a best practice for each organization to have at least one anchor peer on each channel, as anchor peers bootstrap the inter-organizational communication that enables features like [Private Data](https://hyperledger-fabric.readthedocs.io/en/release-1.4/private-data/private-data.html){: external} and [Service Discovery](https://hyperledger-fabric.readthedocs.io/en/release-1.4/discovery-overview.html){: external} to work.
+While it is only necessary to have one anchor peer on each channel, it does not hurt to make all peer anchor peers.
+The only downside will be a short term increase in the stress on your communication layer when new organizations join their peers to the channel, as these peers are designed to contact every anchor peer in every organization to find out about the peers belonging to that organization.
+Note that you can also make a peer an anchor peer later through the **Channels** tab.
-3. Click **Join channel**.
+4. Click **Join channel**.

+In this tutorial, we are only creating and joining a single peer to the channel.
+As a result, you don't have to worry about a conflict between the database type used by your peer (which in this tutorial is CouchDB) and any other peers on the channel.
+However, in a production scenario, a best practice will be to ensure that the peer you are joining to this channel uses the same database type as other peers on the channel.
+For more information, see [LevelDB vs CouchDB](docs/services/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-level-couch).
+{:important}

 ## Next steps
 {: #ibp-console-build-network-next-steps}